hoc081098/rx_redux/README.md

 You can think of a `SideEffect` as a use case in clean architecture: It should do just one job.
 Every `SideEffect` can trigger multiple `Actions` (remember it returns `Stream<Action>`) which go through the `Reducer` but can also trigger other `SideEffects` registered for the corresponding `Action`.
 An `Action` can also have a `payload`.
 For example, if you load some data from backend, you emit the loaded data as an `Action` like `class DataLoadedAction { final Foo data; }`.
-The mantra an Action is a command to do something is still true: in that case it means data is loaded, do with it "something".
+The mantra an Action is a command to do something is still true: in that case it means data is loaded, do with it "something".t

 # GetState
 Whenever a `SideEffect` needs to know the current State it can use `GetState` to grab the latest state from Redux Store. `GetState` is basically just a function `() -> State` to grab the latest State anytime you need it.